DNA Replication Gaps, Cancer and Disease

 Short Talk: Dissecting the Mechanism of Repriming during DNA Damage Response Using Single-Molecule Imaging

-Annabel Quinet, CEA/Francois Jacob Institute of Biology
+Annabel Quinet, Francois Jacob Institute of Biology, CEA/INSERM

 Short Talk: Central Role of Repriming by PRIMPOL in the Response To Replication Stress Induced By Low Doses of Genotoxic Agents